Getting a baby home from the hospital without a car may seem daunting, but there are some great options, especially if you think outside of the box!

 What is the policy when leaving the hospital?

 Hospitals prioritize the safety of babies, so they put policies in place to encourage safe and correct car seat usage.
 Many offer car seat inspections as a complimentary service.

 Many hospitals have policies where babies are not carried in the hospital.
 Instead, when outside of your room, you transport your little one in a rolling bassinet.

 Depending on their rules, you might need to:

 - Hold the baby in your arms while you are brought to your car in a wheelchair.
-They will then check to make sure the baby is strapped into a car seat.

 Let’s look at the options available to you for taking your baby home from the hospital if you don’t own a car.